|Nutritional Guidelines (per serving)|

 Vegetable dishes are quite common in the world of Indian cuisine.
 Eggplants, which are also known as baingan in Hindi, are featured in a wide range of dishes.
 This recipe for baingan aaloo ki subji is really easy and turns out a delicious dish that tastes great when served with hot chapatis.
 Raita is also a nice touch if you'd like to dip the baingan into it.

-This Baingan recipe is best made and eaten fresh.
-Like lots of other Indian foods, it does, however, taste even better when it is reheated and eaten the day after it is cooked!
+This baingan recipe is best made and eaten fresh.
+Like lots of other Indian foods, it does, however, taste even better when it is reheated and eaten the next day.
 A great accompaniment for baingan aaloo ki subji is any type of daal curry.

 - 1 teaspoon cumin seeds